 C is a popular programming language mostly used for writing system softwares.
 C is a compiled language.
-The C compiler compiles C code to produce machine instruction which can directly be run by CPU.
+The C compiler compiles C code to produce machine instructions which can directly be run by CPU.

 A typical way of compiling a C program is to run the compiler on C code.
 The compiler will generate assembly language code and run assembler to get CPU instruction code.
-The translation of C code into assembly language is dependent on compiler.
+The translation of C code into assembly language is dependent on the compiler.
 Different compilers may use different strategies.
 But the differences are not much and there is a common pattern that every compiler follow.

 Assembly language syntax

 Please note that the assembly language syntax used in this article is GNU assembler(GAS) syntax.
 The syntax is different from the MASM or NASM syntax.

 Here is the major difference:

 NASM or MASM: